Arnold6666/StockMan/README.md

 # personalProjectWithmyCSS
-Personal Project in iSpan with my css(no CS Splugin)
+Personal Project in iSpan with my css(no CSS Splugin)